 Dr. Retik received a B.A. from Cornell University and an M.D. from Cornell University Medical College.
 Following internship and one year of surgical residency at Strong Memorial Hospital in Rochester New York, he spent two years at the National Cancer Institute.
 He completed further surgical residency at New England Medical Center Hospital and trained in urology at Peter Bent Brigham Hospital.
 Dr. Retik then undertook further specialization in pediatric urology at the Hospital for Sick Children in London under the tutelage of Sir David Innes Williams.

 Dr. Retik was made Professor of Surgery (Urology) in 1981.
 He has held numerous national leadership positions including chairman of the Section on Urology of the American Academy of Pediatrics, President of the Society for Pediatric Urology of the American Urological Association, and President of the New England Section of the American Urological Association.
-He is also a member of the American Association of Genitourinary Surgeons.

 Dr. Retik has been awarded the Pediatric Urology Medal from the American Academy of Pediatrics (1994) and the Ferdinand C. Valentine Medal from the New York Academy of Medicine (2002).
 Dr. Retik also received the Certificate of Achievement (2002), the Distinguished Contribution Award (2005) and the Ramon Guiteras Award (2006) from the American Urological Association.